-Example 3-6 creates and initializes an SPLExecutor object with a JDBC OracleConnection object called conn.
-With the executeCommand method of the SPLExecutor object, it passes to Oracle OLAP a DML command that attaches an analytic workspace named myworkspace.
+Example 3-6 creates and initializes an SPLExecutor object.
+The conn objects is an OracleConnection.
+The executeCommand method of the SPLExecutor passes to Oracle OLAP a DML command that attaches an analytic workspace named myworkspace.

 For the complete code for the following example, see the example programs available from the Overview of the Oracle OLAP Java API Reference.